magento-hackathon/gamification/README.md

 ToDo & Ideas
 ------------
-- Show event labels in grid instead of cryptic event names
 - add dynamic form to have achievement data manageable in adminhtml
 - store scores in database
 - add more achievements and events/rules